Maxcimkj/russian-spell-checker-plugin/README.md

 ![alt text](readme/usage2.png)

 To cancel the spelling error:
- - use the keyboard shortcut "Alt + Ctrl + E"
+ - use the keyboard shortcut "Alt + Ctrl + W"
  - or use the context popup menu

 ![alt text](readme/usage3.png)